Mandiant: Acquisition by Google

 In March 2022, it was announced that the company would be acquired by Google for $5.4 billion and subsequently integrated into the Google Cloud division.
 Following the announcement, Fortune reported that while the deal could face antitrust scrutiny, the acquisition "could help increase competition" rather than harm it.

 In April 2022, it was reported that the Department of Justice (DOJ) Antitrust Division was probing the deal for potential violations of federal antitrust law.
 However, Mandiant revealed in July 2022 that the DOJ granted the acquisition approval.
 Following a review over potential competition concerns, the Australian Competition & Consumer Commission (ACCC) announced it would not oppose the deal.

 On September 12, 2022, the deal closed and integration between Mandiant and Google Cloud began.
 Following the acquisition, Mandiant was allowed to maintain its brand as a subsidiary of Google Cloud.

+Flare-On

+Since 2014, every year around autumn the company organizes a well-known cybersecurity reverse engineering challenge called Flare-On, with participants from around the world.